determined-ai/determined/docs/integrations/observability/_index.rst

 Install Kube Prometheus Stack
 =============================

-This section helps you install a Kube Prometheus Stack.

-For more information, you can visit the `Kube Prometheus stack documentation
+Follow these instructions for installing a Kube Prometheus Stack.
+For additional information, you can visit the `Kube Prometheus stack documentation
 <https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack>`__.

 #.
 Add the Helm repo and update.